 Toyota Corolla Saloon Hybrid running costs

-With prices starting from £23,750, the Toyota Corolla Saloon Hybrid looks like a keenly priced proposition in a market where premium vehicles are more prominent.
-The Ford Mondeo Hybrid costs from £26,395, while the forthcoming BMW 330e plug-in hybrid is set to cost a great deal more.
+With prices starting from under £24,000, the Toyota Corolla Saloon Hybrid looks like a keen proposition in a market where premium vehicles are more prominent.
+The Ford Mondeo Hybrid costs from around £26,000, while the BMW 330e plug-in hybrid costs a great deal more.

 Toyota Corolla Saloon Hybrid insurance group

-Insurance group ratings for the Toyota Corolla Saloon Hybrid have yet to be confirmed for the UK.
-The old Auris Touring Sports Hybrid featured in insurance brackets as low as group 9, however we expected the Corolla Saloon to attract higher premiums.
+The insurance group rating is 15 for all versions of the Corolla Saloon Hybrid.
+The old Auris Hybrid featured in insurance brackets as low as group 9, however the Corolla Saloon will have slightly higher premiums.

 Servicing prices for the Toyota Corolla Saloon Hybrid are yet to be confirmed, although they shouldn’t deviate too far from those of the Auris.
 An ‘Intermediate’ service cost £185 on that particular model, with a ‘Full’ service and ‘Full Plus’ service costing £335 and £395 respectively.